Policy Details | |||

 The College reserves the right to charge students for non-attendance at any examination where there is a cost involved.

-Students who are not UK Nationals or do not meet government funding/residency criteria as being eligible for funding, will be charged tuition fees calculated on a full cost recovery basis.
+Students who are not UK nationals and do not meet the government funding residency criteria for eligibility will be charged tuition fees based on full cost delivery basis.

 Please contact the Admissions and Curriculum Support Team on (01206) 712777 for further information and to confirm fee status.